 When Would I Need to Sue for a Truck Accident?

 The time to sue a responsible party in a truck accident is when insurance negotiations break down.
-If an insurance company refuses to give you enough to cover your costs, your attorney may need to consider filing a lawsuit to recover fair compensation for your losses.
+If an insurance company refuses to give you enough to cover your costs, your attorney may need to consider filing a truck accident lawsuit to recover fair compensation for your losses.

-In some rare cases, the at-fault party may be uninsured.
-In this instance, your lawyer would likely try to find another liable party with an insurance policy.
+In some rare cases, the at-fault party doesn’t have insurance.
+In this instance, your truck accident lawyer would likely try to find another liable party with an insurance policy.
 However, a lawsuit may be your only option if no other at-fault parties exist.

 Common Causes of Truck Accidents